 When you're handling multiple projects, prioritization is key.
 Start by identifying which tasks are most urgent and important.
 Use tools like the Eisenhower Matrix to categorize tasks into four quadrants: urgent and important, important but not urgent, urgent but not important, and neither urgent nor important.

 Once you've prioritized, create a detailed plan for each project.
-Break down larger tasks into smaller, manageable steps and set realistic deadlines.
+Break down large tasks into smaller, manageable steps and set realistic deadlines.
 Planning ahead ensures you stay on track and avoid last-minute chaos.

 Technology can be your best friend when managing multiple projects.
 Tools like Trello, Asana, Monday.com, or ClickUp allow you to organize tasks, set deadlines, and track progress in one place.
 These platforms also make it easy to collaborate with team members and ensure everyone is on the same page.